reeb-2000/Audio-Deepfake-Detection/README.md

 Achieved an Equal Error Rate (EER) of 1.85% on the ASVspoof2019 LA dataset.

 Why it’s worth looking into:
-No need for handcrafted features
+No need for handcrafted features,
-Handles a wide range of real-world audio inputs
+Handles a wide range of real-world audio inputs,
 Could be adapted for real-time use

 Limitations: